enebular/enebular-runtime-agent/README.md

 Each of the ports have additional configuration options.
 Please see the readme files of each port for details.

-A full list of supported configuration options can be displayed by running the port with the `list-config-items` subcommand, as shown below.
+A full list of supported configuration options can be displayed by running the port command with the `list-config-items` subcommand, as shown below.

 ```
 cd ports/<port>